 We are proud to work with suppliers that put the planet at the heart of their brand.
 Working with BrewDog and Whitley Neill show that steps are also being taken by our suppliers to lower carbon emissions for the benefit of the environment.

-BrewDog is on the way to producing zero operational emissions by 2023, which will make them one of the largest carbon-negative brewers in the world.
+BrewDog is proud to be the world’s first carbon-negative brewery.
 As a certified B-Corp, BrewDog’s dedication to reducing their carbon footprint is clear.
 In 2020, they purchased 9,308 acres of land in the Scottish Highlands, with the aim of creating a native, bio-diverse broadleaf woodland to reduce the carbon in our atmosphere.

 Over 2.5 million apples are wasted every day in the UK.
 To cut down on this wastage, Hawkes uses donated apples from within the M25 to make their delicious cider.
 They also collaborate with The Orchard Project, which works to create more green spaces in urban areas.